Skip to main content

 High-intensity interval training (HIIT), while excellent for metabolic health, may become a significant stressor if the HPA axis is already sensitized.
 A protocol that was beneficial in a woman’s 30s may lead to persistent fatigue, sleep disruption, and abdominal fat deposition in her late 40s.
 The prescription must adapt.

 A focus on strength training becomes paramount for preserving bone density and lean muscle mass, which are metabolically protective.
-This can be balanced with low-intensity steady-state cardio to improve and manage stress without producing a large cortisol surge.
+This can be balanced with low-intensity steady-state cardio to improve insulin sensitivity and manage stress without producing a large cortisol surge.
 This approach supports the body’s changing needs, providing a stimulus for adaptation without pushing the adrenal system into a state of overload.

 Exercise Programming during Male Hormonal Transitions